 Teachers will continue to set homework on Class Charts for each subject.
 This will usually be related to specific parts of the KOs.
 Using the techniques in the student guide below, such as the ‘look-cover-write-check-correct’ technique.
 Students will complete their homework in preparation for quizzes and low stakes tests in lessons.

 As students become more familiar and confident in this technique, teachers will introduce other techniques.
-Eventually, students will be able to use the techniques they prefer and which are the most successful, as identified through success in quizzes, tests and examinations.
+Eventually, students will be able to use the techniques they prefer and which are the most successful, as identified through success in tests, assessments and examinations.

 Will Knowledge Organiser tasks be the only homework set?